-Guerrilla warfare is a well-known term and in the business world and relates to a particular way challenger companies attack their often-larger competitors to attract their customers and target audience.
+Guerrilla warfare is a well-known term in the business world and relates to a particular way challenger companies attack their often-larger competitors to attract their customers and target audience.
 It can be quite an enjoyable way to take on larger players, so let’s learn more…

 What is a Guerrilla Attack Strategy?

 A Guerrilla Attack Strategy (also known as guerrilla marketing strategy) is where a series of small attacks are carried out against a company to dislodge it from a market position.

-The object of a Guerilla Attack Strategy is to bombard, confuse and overwhelm the competitor with a relentless series of regular attacks.
-Small, ad hoc, marketing campaigns targetting your competitor's activity.
-No discernible pattern to the attacks, no consistent approach - just opportunistic assaults that take the competitor by surprise and leave them struggling to react before the next attack is launched.
+The objective of a Guerrilla Attack Strategy is to bombard, confuse and overwhelm the competitor with a relentless series of regular attacks.
+Small, ad hoc, marketing campaigns targeting your competitor’s activity.
+No discernible pattern to the attacks, no consistent approach – just opportunistic assaults that take the competitor by surprise and leave them struggling to react before the next attack is launched.
 This may also be referred to in some teams as ‘ambush marketing’.

 What tactics are used in a Guerrilla Attack Strategy?

-The tactics typically used when launching a Guerrilla Attack tend to be lower-cost and less traditional marketing activities.
+Good Guerrilla Marketing tactics are typically cost effective but require a great deal of creativity.
 The focus on less conventional tactics helps make a Guerrilla Attack harder to defend against.
-Not only does the frequency and volume of these smaller attacks make them challenging to react to, but the often unexpected methods used adds another layer to the confusion and disorientation felt by the competitor being attacked.
+Not only does the frequency and volume of these smaller attacks make them challenging to react to, but the often-unexpected methods used adds another layer to the confusion and disorientation felt by the competitor being attacked.

-Campaigning will often utilise social media in a particularly creative way.
-Many Guerrilla marketers have used social to great effect with unconventional content that has 'gone viral'.
-Although no marketer can guarantee their campaigns will go viral, working to create surprising, unconventional content that people will enjoy and share is a common technique used as part of a Guerilla Attack.
+A Guerrilla campaign will often utilise social media in a particularly creative way.
+Many Guerrilla marketers have used social to great effect with unconventional content that has ‘gone viral’.
+Although no marketer can guarantee their campaigns will go viral, working to create surprising, unconventional content that people will enjoy and share is a common technique used as part of a Guerrilla Attack.

 Sharp, fast promotions are also a common technique used when launching a Guerrilla Attack Strategy.
 Heavy, short-term discounts or even giving products or services away for free for limited periods are tactics associated with this Attack Strategy.
 Making big splashes on social media about bold undercutting of prices is something you may have seen.